-This bill amends existing law to allow the commissioner of health and human services to increase the bed capacity of pediatric intermediate care facilities under specific conditions.
-The current moratorium on increasing licensed capacity for various health facilities, including pediatric intermediate care facilities, is modified to permit these facilities to house two additional pediatric residents beyond their licensed capacity until June 30, 2026.
-The bill also introduces new provisions that enable the commissioner to assess the need for additional beds and report findings to the relevant legislative committees.
+This bill amends existing law to allow the commissioner of health and human services to increase the bed capacity of pediatric intermediate care facilities under certain conditions.
+Specifically, it introduces a provision that permits these facilities, established before July 1, 2023, to house two additional pediatric residents beyond their licensed capacity until June 30, 2026.
+The bill also allows the commissioner to assess the capacity of any pediatric intermediate care facility and report the need for additional beds to the relevant legislative committees.
+If deemed necessary, the commissioner can increase the number of licensed beds with the approval of the fiscal committee of the general court.

 Statutes affected: Introduced: 151:2